-The Senior Leadership member in charge of Data Protection has overall responsibility for breach notification within the Trust.
+The School Data Protection Lead has overall responsibility for breach notification within their School.
 They are responsible for ensuring breach notification processes are adhered to by all staff and are the designated point of contact for personal data breaches.
+The Trust Data Protection Lead has overall responsibility for breach notification for the central team.

-In the absence of The Senior Leadership member in charge of Data Protection please do contact the Chief Operations Officer.
+In the absence of the School Data Protection Lead, please contact the Trust Data Protection Lead.